-This section will define how to give a third party access to your Google Search Console Account so other users can view , or if you give them the rights, can edit the account.
+This section will define how to give a third-party access to your Google Search Console Account so that other users can view or, if you give them the rights, can edit the account.

 Step 1 – Login

-Once logged in you will see a list of the websites within your account in the upper left hand side.
+Once logged in, you will see a list of the websites within your account on the upper left-hand side.

 Once you’ve selected your website, scroll to the bottom and click on Settings.

 Step 3 – Add User

 Once you click the “Settings” link, the screen below will appear – which lists all users with access to the data within this account.

 Once on this page, you will want to click the area that says” Users and Permissions.”

 Once you click on that area, it will take you to a page that shows all the users who have access to your account.
 Then, you will see a blue “Add Users” link in the upper right-hand corner.

 Once you click the “Add User” link, a popup will appear where you will add the user’s email to who you want to give access.